cerhardt/redcap-load-last-visit/README.md

   - The visit date for the current event must already be entered before you can pre-populate an empty instrument
 - Classic project:
   - Instruments to be pre-populated must be configured as repeatable instruments
+- Caution: This module does not work with repeating events

 ## Installation
 - Go to **Control Center > External Modules** and download the module from the repository